Skip to content

 Fintech Passport

 SEPBLAC sits at the centre of every AML obligation in Spain — and is unusual in Europe in being both a financial-intelligence unit and a supervisor.
-If you hold a Spanish licence, or you passport into Spain on Freedom of Services and trip the operator’s threshold, this is the body you report to.
-This piece walks through what SEPBLAC is, the legal framework it operates under, and the four reporting tracks that obligated subjects have to deliver.
+If you hold a Spanish licence, run a Spanish branch, or passport into Spain on Freedom of Services at meaningful volume, this is the body you report to.
+The framework looks simple from the outside — one law, one authority — but it fans out into four distinct reporting tracks with different triggers, formats and delivery channels.
+This piece walks through what SEPBLAC is, the legal framework it operates under, the reporting streams obligated subjects must deliver, and worked examples of how the duties land on a payments firm entering Spain.

 1. What SEPBLAC stands for and does

 SEPBLACServicio Ejecutivo de la Comisión de Prevención del Blanqueo de Capitales e Infracciones Monetarias — translates roughly as “Executive Service of the Commission for the Prevention of Money Laundering and Monetary Offences”.
-It performs two functions that are usually split between separate agencies in other EU member states:
+It performs two functions that most EU member states split between separate agencies:

 • Financial Intelligence Unit (FIU).
-SEPBLAC receives, analyses and disseminates intelligence on money-laundering and terrorism-financing — the Spanish counterpart of FIU-NL (Netherlands), TRACFIN (France), UIF (Italy) or FIU Germany.
+SEPBLAC receives, analyses and disseminates intelligence on money laundering and terrorism financing — the Spanish counterpart of FIU-Nederland, TRACFIN (France), the UIF (Italy) or the German FIU.

-• AML/CTF Supervisor.
-Independently of any prudential supervision exercised by Banco de España or CNMV, SEPBLAC inspects obligated subjects for compliance with their AML duties and can fine them for breaches.
+• AML/CTF supervisor.
+Independently of any prudential supervision by Banco de España or the CNMV, SEPBLAC inspects obligated subjects for compliance with their AML duties, and breaches can be sanctioned under the law’s penalty regime.

 2. The legal framework — Ley 10/2010

-The backbone is Ley 10/2010, de 28 de abril, on the prevention of money-laundering and terrorism-financing — the Spanish transposition of the EU AML directives, refreshed regularly to cover the Fourth, Fifth and (in 2025) Sixth Directives.
-It defines who counts as an “obligated subject” (sujeto obligado), what their core duties are, and who supervises compliance.
+The backbone is Ley 10/2010, de 28 de abril, on the prevention of money laundering and terrorism financing — Spain’s transposition of the EU AML directives, refreshed over time to track the successive directive generations — together with its implementing regulation, Real Decreto 304/2014.
+The law defines who counts as an “obligated subject” (sujeto obligado), what the core duties are, and who supervises compliance.

 Obligated subjects include: